 5. Kids’ “Flower Garden” Teacher’s Gift

 Upcycle an old flower pot, galvanized tub or basket into a classic gift that a teacher will treasure.
 This one takes a little planning, but it’s worth it!
-It’s Written On the Wall posted this gem last year.
 Use construction paper (or for extra points, recycled paper – an old Highlights kids’ magazine, maybe?) to cut out flower shapes.
 In the middle of each flower, glue a picture of one of the teacher’s students.
 Recreate the whole class for a commemorative “flower garden,” then attach the flowers to wooden sticks.
 Anchor them in the tub with crumpled newspaper or a piece of floral foam and cover the inside of the tub with fabric scraps or leftover “grass” from Easter baskets.
 Voila!
 A personalized keepsake the teacher will treasure.

 6. DIY Coconut Lemon Sugar Scrub

 When the time comes to pick out a thank-you gift for the ones who have taught, watched over and guided your little loved ones all year, it can be tough to decide what to give.
-Whether you’re super crafty or just super time-crunched, there’s plenty of great green DIY teacher gifts on this list to make your child’s favorite teacher smile.
+Whether you’re super crafty or just enjoy personalizing gifts, there’s plenty of great green DIY teacher gifts on this list to make your child’s favorite teacher smile.

-Do you have any additional ideas for green DIY teacher gifts that you have given or received?
+Do you have any additional ideas for DIY teacher gifts that you have given or received?